 New academic programmes

-New academic programmes require the approval of the relevant Faculty Learning and Teaching Group and University Teaching Committee.
+New academic programmes require the approval of the relevant Faculty Learning and Teaching Group and either University Teaching Committee or the York Graduate Research School.

 The Learning and Teaching pages contain details of the approvals process.

-New programme foms are currently available for undergraduate (UG) and taught postgraduate (PGT) programmes.
-For other types of programmes, such as postgraduate research and online, please continue to use the generic form.
+New programme foms are currently available for undergraduate (UG), taught postgraduate (PGT) and research postgraduate (PGR) programmes using conventional routes of delivery, and online programmes.
+For other delivery routes of programmes such as degree apprenticeships, please contact your Planning Officer.

 Please click below to access a blank new programme proforma.